iad-ABDUL-RAOUF/pfmag/README.md

 sudo apt-get install libgsl-dev
 ```

+If you want to plot the particles, I gave you my python script for that.
+It depends on TODO.
+However the code works just fine without it (it's a C project after all, not a python one).

 # Compilation

 I already created a Makefile for you, which should be updated everytime you add a new ".c" file.